 35% of healthcare leaders plan to rely on at least some temporary staff.

 There are countless other relevant data points and helpful insights in our full webinar.
 Watch it here, on-demand, and share it with your colleagues.
-If you would like to discuss your healthcare organization’s specific IT staffing needs, get in touch.
+If you would like to discuss your healthcare organization’s specific IT staffing needs and how Medix can help, get in touch.